Home / Guides / Pressure Washing

 5. Register your business as a sole proprietorship or LLC

-Sole proprietorship is fastest and cheapest — just file a DBA (Doing Business As) at your county clerk's office ($10-$50).
-LLC gives liability protection and costs $50-$500 depending on state.
-File online through your state's Secretary of State website.
+Sole proprietorship is fastest and cheapest.
+Just file a DBA (Doing Business As) at your county clerk's office for $10-$50.
+LLC gives you liability protection but costs $50-$500 depending on state.
+Either way, you can file online through your state's Secretary of State website.

 Time: 1-2 hours · Cost: $50 - $500